alexanderkiel/hap-spec/README.md

 ```
 Each Query is a map with the following keys:

-* :href - an URI which is encoded according the Transit spec and points to the resource handling the query
+* :href - a URI which is encoded according the Transit spec and points to the resource handling the query
 * :params - a map of required and optional parameters
 * :label - a human readable description of the query (optional)